saveen99/saveen99/README.md

 ### Hi there!
 I'm Saveen

-**Full-stack Developer** dedicated to designing and building seamless digital experiences.
-I specialize in creating intuitive user interfaces that are not only visually appealing but also highly functional.
-My focus extends to optimizing backend processes to ensure efficiency and scalability, resulting in applications that are both robust and user-friendly.
+As a **full-stack developer**, I'm passionate about crafting seamless digital experiences.
+I focus on designing intuitive and visually appealing user interfaces while ensuring the backend is optimized for efficiency and scalability.
+My goal is to create applications that are both powerful and user-friendly.

 <img align="center" src="http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=saveen99&theme=github" height="180em" />